Outlook OneDrive integration using Power Automate (Flow), interesting perspectives?

 In addition, the copy of the sent email in the sender’s Outlook Sent Items folder also contains the same OneDrive shortcuts.
 This means that the sender and the recipients of the email have access to the same shared version of the attachments uploaded to OneDrive.
 They all instantly benefit from OneDrive’s advanced file sharing options.
 For example, email sender and recipients can instantly start co-editing their files in Word, Excel and PowerPoint by clicking on the OneDrive shortcuts attached to their emails.

 Attach2Cloud delivers a perfect Outlook – OneDrive integration.
-Additional features further enhance the attractiveness of the product, such as the ability to attach files up to 15 GB per file (and soon 100 GB) to Outlook emails without any message size limits, the ability to send invitations to upload files to OneDrive folders in one click, getting notifications when users add, modify or delete files in invitation folders, etc.
+Additional features further enhance the attractiveness of the product, such as the ability to attach files up to 250 GB unit size to Outlook emails without any message size limits, and the ability to send invitations to upload files to OneDrive in one click, getting notifications when users add, modify or delete files in invitation folders, etc.

-Your Office 365 users finally benefit from OneDrive and the features of Office 365 based on OneDrive, such as online document co-editing, advanced sharing, automatic version management, protection against accidental deletion… They are more productive, user satisfaction index increases as well as the return on your Office 365 investment.
+Your Office 365 users finally benefit from OneDrive and from the features of Office 365 based on OneDrive as well, such as online document co-edition, advanced file sharing, automatic versioning and protection against accidental deletion… By making a better usage of Office 365, users are becoming far more productive.
+User satisfaction index increases as fast as the return on your Office 365 investment.

-To conclude, Power Automate (Flow) is an interesting tool, but cannot compete with the Attach2Cloud add-in on the topic of Outlook – OneDrive integration.
+To conclude, Power Automate (Flow) is a very interesting service, but cannot compete with the Attach2Cloud add-in on the topic of Outlook – OneDrive integration.
+Attach2cloud is your best bet to boost OneDrive adoption as well as the effective / qualitative adoption of Office 365!